The Victorian Cladding Taskforce will:

 The Minister for Planning has issued a guideline to reduce the risks to life and property arising from the inappropriate use of cladding products in external wall systems in multi-storey buildings in Victoria.

-The guideline is accompanied by a Building Product Safety Alert, warning building practitioners about the potential fire risks associated with the non-compliant use of Aluminium Composite Panels (ACP) with a PE core of 30% or more and rendered expanded polystyrene (EPS) products when used as external wall cladding.
+The guideline is accompanied by a Building Product Safety Alert, warning building practitioners about the potential fire risks associated with the non-compliant use of Aluminium Composite Panels (ACP) with a PE above 30% and rendered expanded polystyrene (EPS) products when used as external wall cladding.

 13 January 2018